anshika494/Track-her/README.md

 ## About The Project

-Track-Her is a dedicated platform designed to enhance women's safety through community-driven reporting and resource sharing.
+Stree is a dedicated platform designed to enhance women's safety through community-driven reporting and resource sharing.
 It provides a secure environment for women to anonymously report incidents, visualize safety data on interactive maps, and connect with supportive tech communities.

 ### Project Gallery
 ![Screenshot 2024-09-01 140429](https://github.com/user-attachments/assets/6dfe5973-6268-4c9c-9d12-9620aff816fc)